Chicago Region Trees Initiative

 The Chicago Region Trees Initiative and its partners have developed a comprehensive plan to improve the health, diversity, and equitable distribution of the Chicago regional forest.
 Together, guided by this plan, CRTI and its partners have had a regionwide impact.

-• or plan to mitigate the impacts of climate change.
+• Plan to mitigate the impacts of climate change

 CRTI welcomes new collaborators!
 Learn how you or your organization can become a partner of CRTI.